psas/gps/README.markdown

 correlation was [Andrew Holme's homebrew GPS receiver documentation](http://www.holmea.demon.co.uk/GPS/Main.htm), which we highly recommend for background.

+This project is currently the focus of the 2017 ECE capstone team.
+The first objective is to create a Python prototype correlator.
+If time allows, the code will be ported to an embedded Rust implementation, and flown on the rocket as well as OreSat.

 ## Sample Data

 ### Python Code